 We use mainly three sources of data to carry out our estimations.
-The first one comes from the National Security Council (CNS) to define the level of drug-related violence at the state level; the second one from the sample of the Population and Housing Census of 2010 to identify the internal migrants and obtain their wages and personal characteristics; and the third one from the Income and Expenditures Survey of 2010 used to calculate the spatial price index at the state level.
+The first one comes from the National Security Council (NSC) to define the level of drug-related violence at the state level; the second one from the sample of the Population and Housing Census of 2010 to identify the internal migrants and obtain their wages and personal characteristics; and the third one from the Income and Expenditures Survey of 2010 used to calculate the spatial price index at the state level.

-The number of alleged homicides related to organized crime in the period 2006-2010 by municipality in Mexico were collected by the National Security Council (CSN).
-A homicide was classified as drug-related when the authorities determined that it could have been related to drug trafficking activities (Rios, 2012).
+The number of alleged homicides related to organised crime in the period 2006-2010 by municipality in Mexico were collected by the NSC.
+A homicide was classified as drugrelated when the authorities determined that it could have been related to drug trafficking activities (Rios 2012).
 Using the homicide rate per 100,000 habitants, the states were classified depending on the level of violence.
 Since this information is not available for 2005, the average homicide rate from 2006 to 2009 is used to determine the level of violence of the states before 2010 (when the migration took place).
-According to Figure 1, the homicide rate for 2010 is used for the same year.
-Before 2010, states with homicides rates greater than 9 per 100 thousand habitants are classified as states with high levels of violence, states with homicide rates between 9 and 6 are classified as mid-violence states, and states with homicide rates below 6 are classified as states with low level of violence.
+The breaks for the homicide intensity were chosen by categorising all states in Mexico in three equal groups, according to their level of violence.
+As shown in Figure 1, before 2010, states with homicides rates greater than 9 per 100 thousand habitants are classified as states with high levels of violence, states with homicide rates between 9 and 6 are classified as mid-violence states, and states with homicide rates below 6 are classified as states with low level of violence.
 In 2010, high-violence states are those with a homicide rate greater than 15, mid-violence states are states with a homicide rate between 2.5 and 15, and states with a homicide rate lower than 2.5 are classified as low-violence states.

 Most violent states before 2010 were Chihuahua, Sinaloa, Durango and Baja California with homicide rates per 100,000 habitants of 16.45, 9.98, 8.88 and 7.63, respectively.
 In 2010, the most violent states were Chihuahua, Sinaloa, Durango, Tamaulipas and Nayarit with rates of 176, 98, 70 and 52, respectively.
 These states experienced an enormous increase in their homicide rates.
-The rate of Chihuahua, for example, increased in 1,619%, while the one for Durango increased in 613%, and for Sinaloa in 299%.
-These changes are not surprising given that most of the narcotrafficking activity has been concentrated in these areas.
+The rate of Chihuahua, for example, increased in 1619%, while the one for Durango increased in 613%, and for Sinaloa in 299%.
+These

+Rate of homicides related to organized crime per 100,000 habs 2010 changes are not surprising given that most of the narcotrafficking activity has been concentrated in these areas.